National Action Plan for Climate Change: Status

 According to news report, It has been hard to track status of different missions.
 While on one hand the officers are unwilling to give out details, on the other hand the budget heads and schemes are seeing constant changes which makes tracking very difficult.
+Furthermore, NAPCC never included a proposal that secure the source of investment needed.
+Lack of financial resources made it difficult for local governments to implement the proposed programs, resulted in meeting none of the targets for renewable energy sources, which include biomass, wind, solar, and small hydro.